sahilrajput03/learn-raspberry/using-mongodb.md

 - `viewUser`

 ```
-// CREATING USER IN general user and assigning read/write access to it by giving `readWrite` role
+// Creating general user and assigning read/write access to it by giving `readWrite` role

 // switch to DB car
 use car